epastor/opencv-camera-view/README.md

 opencv-camera-view
 ==================

-Opening a stream from your webcam using a C++ program.
+Opening a stream from your webcam using a C++ program and OpenCV.